dice-project/DICE-Deployment-Service/doc/Cloudify.md

       ]
     }

+Note that in your output, the list of Vpcs might be empty, i.e., `"Vpcs" = []`, but that is also a valid result.

 If the configuration has been done properly, we should see something similar to the output above.
 Now we can run the preparation script: